 - Ask your Facebook fans and in your Facebook group.

-- Make sure to ask at the end of your posts (like on this one).
+- Make sure to ask at the end of your posts (like our call to action for our Youtube Channel at the end of this one ).

 Now the reason this is not #1 is because sometimes people ask for dumb stuff…